 Similarly, AHRQ’s Healthy Work Place Study had physicians choose from a list of interventions that they believed would improve burnout, one category of which was “changing workflow.”
 Two of the proposed solutions listed therein were “reducing required activities” and “providing time in the workday and workflow to complete required documentation tasks and enter data into the electronic health record.”

-There is a solution that accomplishes both of these functions in one fail swoop: Bridge Connector’s no-code data integrations, which reign in organizational efficiencies for healthcare organizations.
+There is a solution that accomplishes both of these functions in one fail swoop: Bridge Connector’s full-service data integrations, which reign in organizational efficiencies for healthcare organizations.
 Depending on the client’s needs, these gains have ranged from reducing dual, manual data entry between disparate EHR and other platforms, to saving caregivers time to better focus on patients, not to mention the data transparency which better informs business decisions, bolstering productivity and profitability.

-Here’s to continuing to track innovative ideas which can create environments that are conducive to happier physicians.
+Here’s to continuing to track innovative ideas that can create environments that are conducive to happier physicians.
 And here’s to leveraging the power of EHRs, which are here to stay, with data integrations — while improving physician workflows to help us reach those goals.